Edward Bouverie Pusey: Controversialist

 Pusey studied the Church Fathers, and the Caroline Divines who revived traditions of pre-Reformation teaching.
 His sermon at the university during May 1843, The Holy Eucharist, a Comfort to the Penitent caused him to be suspended for two years from preaching.
 The condemned sermon soon sold 18,000 copies.

+In 1843 Pusey received the vows of Marian Hughes, who was the first Anglican woman to make these since the reformation.
+She went on to be mother superior at an order she founded in Oxford.

 Pusey was involved with theological and academic controversies, occupied with articles, letters, treatises and sermons.
 He was involved with the Gorham controversy of 1850, with the question of Oxford reform during 1854, with the prosecution of some of the writers of Essays and Reviews, especially of Benjamin Jowett, during 1863, and with the question as to the reform of the marriage laws from 1849 to the end of his life.

 By reviving the doctrine of the Real Presence, Pusey contributed to the increase of ritualism in the Church of England.
+Puseyite, became a term for Anglican Ritualists: "great in puerilities, when he bows and when he stands", and "half papist and half protestant".
 He had little sympathy with ritualists, however, and protested that as part of a university sermon of 1859.
-He came to defend those who were accused of violating the law by their practice of ritual; but the Ritualists largely ignored the Puseyites.
+He came to defend those who were accused of violating the law by their practice of ritual; but the Ritualists largely ignored the actual Puseyites.

 Later life and legacy

 Pusey edited the Library of the Fathers, a series of translations of the work of the Church fathers.
 Among the translators was his contemporary at Christ Church, Charles Dodgson.
 He also befriended and assisted Dodgson's son "Lewis Carroll" when he came to Christ Church.
 When Dodgson Sr. mourned the death of his wife (Carroll's mother), Pusey wrote to him:

 Not a great orator, Pusey compelled attention by his earnestness.
 His major influence was as a preacher and spiritual adviser, for which his correspondence was enormous.
 In private life his habits were simple almost to austerity.
 He had few personal friends, and rarely mingled with general society; though harsh to opponents, he was gentle to those who knew him, and gave freely to charities.
 His main characteristic was a capacity for detailed work.

 From 1880 Pusey was seen by only a few persons.
 His strength gradually decreased, and he died on 16 September 1882, after a brief illness.
-He was buried at Oxford in the cathedral of which he had been for fifty-four years a canon.
+He was buried at Oxford in the cathedral of which he had been a canon for 54 years.
 In his memory his friends purchased his library, and bought for it a house in Oxford, now Pusey House.
 It was endowed with funds for librarians, who were to perpetuate in the university Pusey's principles.

 Edward Bouverie Pusey is remembered in the Church of England with a commemoration on 16 September.